George Christopher (actor)

-George Christopher (born George Wilson, 5 March 1970) is a British actor.
+George Christopher (born George Wilson, 5 March 1970) is a British actor & Author.

 He is best known for his teenage role as Liverpudlian scamp Ziggy Greaves in Grange Hill, a role he played from 1986 to 1989.
 The character was a hit with viewers, and Wilson himself has compared his alter-ego with the series' original hero, Tucker Jenkins.
-Following his acting career he took up a business that embraced his stage name and his desire to upcycle the front of customers' houses whilst staying true to his musical icon, David Bowie.
-And hence 'Ziggy Paves Your Drives' was born.

 After Grange Hill, Wilson took on another high-profile role in the Channel 4 soap Brookside, as Little Jimmy Corkhill.
 He played the drug addict son of Jimmy Corkhill senior.

 George has since taken on a variety of stage and film roles, including a play about the Hillsborough disaster.